ultrakumar/AWS-ENVIRONMENT-WITH-TERRAFORM/README.md

 (1) Terraform installed in the machine.

-(2) Hand on experience in the AWS environment.
+(2) Hands on experience in the AWS environment.

 I have uploaded all the modules that are required for the AWS ENVIRONMENT in this repository.